zeh/usfxr/README.md

  * Tomas Pettersson created the original [sfxr](http://www.drpetter.se/project_sfxr.html), where all the concepts for usfxr come from.
  * Thomas Vian created [as3sfxr](https://code.google.com/p/as3sfxr/), the original code that was ported to C# for usfxr.
  * [Tiaan Geldenhuys](http://tiaan.com/) contributed to usfxr by cleaning the code and creating the original version of the in-editor window that I bastardized later.
+ * [Stephen Lavelle](http://www.increpare.com/) created [BFXR](http://www.bfxr.net/), an AS3 port of SFXR with several new features of its own, many of which have been adopted by usfxr.

 Changelog
 ---------

+#### 2014-07-12

+* Added support for BFXR's new filters: compression, harmonics, and bitcrusher
+* Added support for BFXR's expanded pitch jump effects
+* Added support for BFXR's parameter strings (standard SFXR parameter strings still work)

 #### 2014-07-08